-1. Federal Direct Unsubsidized Loans

-2. Federal PLUS Loans
+- 1. Federal Direct Unsubsidized Loans - 2.
+Federal PLUS Loans

-Please note: It is important to understand that if a student's withdrawal date is on or before the completion of 60 percent of the semester, "unearned aid" will result.
-If a student has received a refund as a result of aid applied to their account prior to their withdrawal date, the student will have a balance due to the university on their student account.
-For more complete information, go to qu.edu/onestop and click on the law school withdrawal and refund policy.
+PLEASE NOTE: It is important to understand that if a student's withdrawal date is on or before the completion of 60 percent of the semester, "unearned aid" will result.
+If a student has received a refund as a result of aid applied to their account prior to their withdrawal date, the student will have a balance due the university on their student account.
+For more complete information, go to qu.edu/refundpolicy and click on School of Law Policies.